chromium/chromium/docs/updater/functional_spec.md

 A ping with the value `kEventAppCommandComplete` = `41` is sent if usagestats are enabled after an app command completes execution.

-TODO(crbug.com/329482488): Send the `name` attribute in pings.
-The app command id will be reported in the `name` attribute in the ping.
-The `name` attribute can be used along with the `app_id` attribute to uniquely identify the app command associated with the ping.
+The app command id is reported in the `appcommandid` attribute in the ping.
+The `appcommandid` attribute is used along with the `appid` to uniquely identify the app command associated with the ping.

 If the app command launched successfully, the result returned by the app command process will be reported in `error` in the ping.